at-manos/flipper-swdocs/docs/environment-setup/compiling.md

 # Initializing the docker instance

 1. Ensure that your machine has access to `docker` and `docker-compose`.
-   - NB: On Windows, make sure Docker is running
+On Windows, make sure Docker is running
 2. Ensure you are in the root directory, with the *docker* folder.
 3. Run the following command to set up the container in detached mode.
    ```bash